 You may never have heard of the company Monsanto, but undoubtedly you’ve come into contact with their products.
-Monsanto is a St. Louis, Missouri based company who, in short, explains their mission as one to increase food production on farms.
-Although this sounds like a noble mission it simply isn’t.
+Monsanto is a St. Louis, Missouri-based company that, in short, explains their mission as one to increase food production on farms.
+Although this sounds like a noble mission, it simply isn’t.

-Monsanto may argue that they are helping farmers to grow bigger crops, using fewer resources and taking less time to do so.
-However, what they fail to explain is how they are compromising the end food product you’ll eat as well as causing irreparable damage to the soils, the animals, and the surrounding farmers’ lands.
+Monsanto may argue that they are helping farmers to grow bigger crops, use fewer resources and take less time to do so.
+However, what they fail to explain is how they are compromising the end food product you’ll eat as well as causing irreparable damage to the soils, animals and surrounding farmers’ lands.

 When it comes to Monsanto, there are millions of activists leading the grass roots effort against this company and the alleged poisoning it takes part in today.
 There are several substantiated complaints against Monsanto.
 Let’s explore a few.

-When you visit Monsanto’s website you’ll find their slogan elaborating on their mission which states, “Producing more, conserving more, improving lives.”
-Now there’s no doubt this all sounds really good, however, the reality is quite the opposite.
+When you visit Monsanto’s website, you’ll find their slogan elaborating on their mission that states, “Producing more, conserving more, improving lives.”
+Now, there’s no doubt this all sounds really good, however, the reality is quite the opposite.
 In fact, Monsanto’s agriculture activity is actually putting the small American farmer out of work – for good!

 So why, you probably ask, is Monsanto suing Schmeiser?
 Greedy Monsanto wants him to pay for using the Round-Up Ready Canola product.
 That’s right, not only are Schmeiser’s crops contaminated now, he’s being asked to pay for the contamination.